aarmobley/fish-species/README.md

 ## Summary
 1. Using python I used a decision tree model to predict the species of fish
+2. Hyperparameter Tunning to see if there was a better fit
-2. Finding Feature importance to determine which category had the most influence in determining <br>
+3. Finding Feature importance to determine which category had the most influence in determining <br>
    the species of fish.

-3. Model had 84% acccuracy
+4. Model had 84% acccuracy